-“And so,” Chief Singh persisted with a frown, “I discussed the situation with Chief Hamilton, and he assured me you two were the right men for the job.”
+“And so,” Captain Singh persisted with a frown, “I discussed the situation with Captain Hamilton, and he assured me you two were the right men for the job.”
 She looked far from convinced.
 “Is he correct?”

 Outside, I was trying to be cool.
 Inside, I was practically hyperventilating from excitement.
 I mean, murders were awful, the worst of the worst, but there was no denying that it was a worthwhile way to spend our time.
 I wasn’t going to be up to running down drug dealers for a while, and this sort of case would require a lot of meticulous research.
 And I was so, so tired of being bored.

 “Give us what you’ve got and we’ll do our best, ma’am.”
-That was as polite as Andreas ever got, and Chief Singh seemed to realize it.
+That was as polite as Andreas ever got, and Captain Singh seemed to realize it.

 “Very well.
 Sign the transfer papers and take the box with you.”